-The school will gain consent from the Trust Lead or School Improvement Lead to put in place a reduced or modified timetable.
+The school will need to gain written consent from the Trust Lead or School Improvement Lead to put in place a reduced or modified timetable.
 The school will ensure that parents and the local authority are given clear information about the reduced or modified timetables: why, when, where, and how they will be reviewed.